Sasikumar-R007/Candidate-Dashboard/replit.md

 This is a dual-dashboard job portal web application featuring both candidate and team leader interfaces.
 The system provides comprehensive dashboards for job seekers to manage their profiles and for team leaders to monitor recruitment metrics, team performance, and targets.
 The application features a modern, responsive design with consistent styling across both dashboards and a landing page for role selection.

+**Latest Setup - Fresh GitHub Import (October 3, 2025)**: Successfully imported and configured fresh GitHub repository clone in Replit environment:
+- ✅ Node.js 20 installed and verified with all npm dependencies up to date (543 packages)
+- ✅ PostgreSQL database connected via Neon (DATABASE_URL configured to helium/heliumdb)
+- ✅ Database schema synchronized and verified (drizzle-kit push completed - no changes needed)
+- ✅ Workflow 'Start application' properly configured with webview output type on port 5000
+- ✅ Express backend server running on 0.0.0.0:5000 with proper host binding for Replit proxy
+- ✅ Vite dev server integrated in middleware mode with allowedHosts: true (configured in server/vite.ts)
+- ✅ Vite HMR disabled to prevent WebSocket security issues with HTTPS in Replit environment
+- ✅ Frontend successfully loading: StaffOS landing page, Candidate/Employer login, dashboards functional
+- ✅ Deployment configured for autoscale with build commands: ["npm", "run", "build"] and start: ["npm", "run", "start"]
+- ✅ Application fully operational with no critical errors - ready for development and deployment

-**Latest Setup Verification (October 2, 2025)**: Successfully verified and configured GitHub import in Replit environment:
+**Previous Setup Verification (October 2, 2025)**: Successfully verified and configured GitHub import in Replit environment:
 - ✅ Workflow 'Start application' properly configured with webview output type on port 5000
 - ✅ Server running correctly on 0.0.0.0:5000 with Express backend and Vite dev server
 - ✅ PostgreSQL database connected (DATABASE_URL configured to helium database)